UPDATED MAY 31, 2023

 Roseanne Barr co-created this successful series, which overcame the odds and reached #1 in the Nielson ratings.
-Barr herself overcame the odds too.
-At 3-years-old, she suffered from Bell’s palsy on the left side of her face.
-The actress overcame it with time.
+Barr herself overcame the odds, too.
+At 3-years-old, she suffered from Bell’s palsy on the left side of her face, which the actress overcame with time.
 Then as a teenager, she was hit by a car and suffered a brain injury.
 Her behavior changed so much that she was institutionalized for eight months at the Utah State Hospital.

 Her stand-up bite took her to The Tonight Show in 1985.
-By ‘87, Barr held her own HBO special which earned her an American Comedy Award for the funniest female performer in a tv special.
+By ‘87, Barr had her own HBO special which earned her an American Comedy Award for the funniest female performer in a TV special.
 That same year, The Cosby Show producers looked to make a ‘no perks family comedy’ and Roseanne was just the no-frills gal to lead the show.

-Most recently, Roseanne was kicked off her own revival of Roseanne, after a controversial tweet by her was deemed racist by fans and ABC Executives.
+Most recently, Roseanne was kicked off her own revival of Roseanne — The Conners —after a controversial tweet by her was deemed racist by fans and ABC Executives.
 Producers showed no mercy for her character, killing her off via overdose.
 However, coming from a woman who when asked in 2008 what the Conners were up to, said DJ would’ve been killed overseas in war, and the family would’ve lost their home.
 So, a harsh end to a harsh character.

 Vote for Roseanne, or so she hoped when she ran for president in 2012.
-She announced her bid on Jay Leno’s show, saying she would be running as part of the “Green Tea Party.”
+She announced her bid on Jay Leno’s Tonight Show, saying she would be running as part of the “Green Tea Party.”

 View this post on Instagram

 Today she’s 70 years old, and in her words, is “feeling good, looking better.”